stoating/clojure-mcp-examples/README.md

 - `bridge` - Generate MCP bridge configuration
 - `claude` - Generate Claude Desktop config (Linux/macOS) and copy to system location
-- `claude-vm` - Generate Claude Desktop config with VM support and copy to system location
 - `claude-win` - Generate Claude Desktop config (Windows) and copy to system location
-- `claude-win-vm` - Generate Claude Desktop config (Windows + VM) and copy to system location
-- `copy-claude-config` - Copy existing config to OS-specific Claude Desktop location (with backup)

 ### Environment Management

 - `start` - Start all development containers
 - `stop` - Stop all running containers
 - `remove` - Remove containers and images

+### Advanced Commands

 - `dev-*` - Development versions of the above commands (including high-level mcp development of the entire project)
+- `claude-*-vm` - Generate Claude Desktop config with VM support and copy to system location (if youre running a vm that looks like the containers here!)

 ## 🐛 Troubleshooting